DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

-Second Circuit court ruled that YouTube was indeed protected by the safe harbor provision because the ‘DMCA requires knowledge or awareness of specific infringing activity in order to find a party liable for hostingthe district court found that YouTube was protected by the safe harbor provision’.[^05RuggBurroughsPeriscope_14] However, to bolster their legal positioning and dissuade other lawsuits YouTube started filtering videos and posting takedown notices.
+Second Circuit court ruled that YouTube was indeed protected by the safe harbor provision because the ‘DMCA requires knowledge or awareness of specific infringing activity in order to find a party liable for hosting [] the district court found that YouTube was protected by the safe harbor provision’.[^05RuggBurroughsPeriscope_14] However, to bolster their legal positioning and dissuade other lawsuits YouTube started filtering videos and posting takedown notices.
 In the case of Periscope the safe harbor provision